-The Nano Hardness Tester (NHT) from CSM Instruments has already shown its value in being able to accurately measure the mechanical properties of IC aluminium bonding pads.
-However, its combination of high positioning accuracy (< 1 μm) and automated measurement of hardness and elastic modulus at a nanometer scale, make it ideally suited to characterisation of many different kinds of IC structure.
-For example, a modern IC may consist of many circuit tracks which are of deposited gold, copper or aluminium.
+The Nano Hardness Tester (NHT) from Anton Paar has already shown its value in being able to accurately measure the mechanical properties of IC aluminum bonding pads.
+However, its combination of high positioning accuracy (< 1 μm) and automated measurement of hardness and elastic modulus at a nanometer scale, make it ideally suited to characterization of many different kinds of IC structure.
+For example, a modern IC may consist of many circuit tracks which are of deposited gold, copper or aluminum.
 These are usually thin films of thickness 0.5 - 3.0 μm and the track width may be as small as 10 μm.
 The substrate may be a relatively hard substrate (e.g., silicon) but in other cases may be a much softer material (e.g., polymer) such as those used for printing heads.
 The adhesion of the fi lm to the substrate is an important consideration, as is the hardness and elastic modulus.

 Figure 1.
-Optical micrograph of a 200 mN nanoindentation performed on a circular bonding pad consisting of a 1 μm aluminium film deposited onto a Si substrate.
+Optical micrograph of a 200 mN nanoindentation performed on a circular bonding pad consisting of a 1 μm aluminum film deposited onto a Si substrate.

 Figure 2.
 Optical micrograph of nanoindentations placed in the Si structure of an IC device (left) and on a gold conducting track (right).
 Note that the positioning accuracy of the NHT allows the indent to be accurately positioned within a track of width 15 μm.
 The track is produced by lithographic etching, after which gold is deposited by sputtering into the prefabricated channel.